 The gardenia plant can also be successfully grown in containers and treated like houseplants indoors.
 However, when growing a gardenia bush indoors, you must keep in mind that it requires bright light and high humidity.

 The soil, which should be loose and organic, should be kept moist, but take care not to overwater.
-Monitor the soil frequently for moisture, and water thoroughly as the top inch of soil dries.
-The gardenia plant should also receive cooler nighttime temperatures and warmer daytime temperatures.
+Monitor the soil frequently for moisture and water thoroughly as the top inch (2.5 cm) of soil dries.